content-strategy-forum/csf-glossary/definition-template.md

 	<figcaption>{{page.figcaption}}</figcaption>
 </figure>

-Or simply use the reference number at the end of a full paragraph, if appropriate.<sup class="ref">2</sup>

 <!-- EXAMPLE(S) -->

 Use a new paragraph for each real-world example.<sup class="ref">4</sup>

-Each example should reference a source, unless theoretical.
+Each example should reference a source, unless theoretical.<sup class="ref">5</sup>

 <!-- SIMILAR TERMS EXPLAINED, IF ANY -->

 Use a new paragraph for each mention of a similar term.
 Similar terms are what we include in the glossary index as _secondary_ entries that redirect to the primary entry.
 So don't include a "similar" term if it's not synonymous with the primary term, or at least close.
 Any differences for close terms should be explained.
-Similar terms mentioned must have at least one (different) source reference each.<sup class="ref">5</sup>
+Similar terms mentioned must have at least one (different) source reference each.<sup class="ref">6</sup>

 <!-- FOOTNOTES REFERENCES -->
 <hr class="footnotes">